ImanolGo/dotfiles/README.md

 ### 🐱 Kitty Terminal

 Kitty is a modern, hackable, feature-rich, and OpenGL based terminal emulator.
 It's designed for power keyboard users.
 Check out my custom configurations in the 'kitty' directory.

+### 🪟 Sway

+Sway is a tiling Wayland compositor and a drop-in replacement for the i3 window manager for X11.
+My custom configurations for Sway can be found in the 'sway' directory.